nguyentimmy/Azure-Web-Application-Security/README.md

 	 - Make sure that you're logged in to your personal Azure account, where your Cloud Security&ndash;unit VMs are located.

-2. Select "App Services" from the Azure search field at the top of the page, as the following image shows:
+2. Select `"App Services"` from the Azure search field at the top of the page, as the following image shows:

       ![A screenshot depicts the "Services" menu with "App Services" highlighted.](Step-by-Step-Guide/Part%201/Images/project1_1.png)

-3. Select "+ Create" to create your application, as the following image shows:
+3. Select `"+ Create"` to create your application, as the following image shows:

      ![A screenshot depicts "App Services" page with "+ Create" highlighted.](Step-by-Step-Guide/Part%201/Images/project1_2.png)

-4. Under the "Basics" tab, make the following selections:
+4. Under the `"Basics"` tab, make the following selections:
    - Subscription/Resource Group: Select the same subscription nd resource group that you used during Cloud week.
    - Name: Name your instance as you see fit; note that this will be the name of the Azure app.
-      - For example: "Bobssecurityresume"
+      - For example: `"Bobssecurityresume"`
-   - Publish: Select "Code."
+   - Publish: Select `"Code."`
-   - Runtime Stack: Select "PHP 7.4."
+   - Runtime Stack: Select `"PHP 7.4."`
-   - Operating System: Select "Linux."
+   - Operating System: Select `"Linux."`
    - Region: Select the same region that you used during Cloud week.

-    The following image shows the completed "Basics" tab:
+    The following image shows the completed `"Basics"` tab:

     ![A screenshot depicts the appropriate selections.](Step-by-Step-Guide/Part%201/Images/project1_3.png)

 5. For the App Service Plan, complete the following steps:
-   - Under "Linux Plan," select "Create New" and then enter "project1plan."
+   - Under `"Linux Plan,"` select `"Create New"` and then enter "project1plan."
-   - Under "Sku and size," select "Change size."
+   - Under `"Sku and size,"` select `"Change size."`
    - The spec picker will pop up on the right-hand side of your screen.
      - Note that this allows you to choose the pricing structure of your web app.
-     - Select "Dev/Test" and "Plan B1" (the green option), and then click "Apply," as the following image shows:
+     - Select `"Dev/Test"` and `"Plan B1"` (the green option), and then click `"Apply,"` as the following image shows:

       ![A screenshot depicts the appropriate pricing selections.](Step-by-Step-Guide/Part%201/Images/project1_4.png)

 6. Leave the default options for all of the other tabs.
-Select the "Review + Create" tab.
+Select the `"Review + Create"` tab.

-7. Select "Create" at the bottom of the screen to create your web app.
+7. Select `"Create"` at the bottom of the screen to create your web app.

-### Part 2: Choose a Domain
+### 🏷️ Step 2 — Choose a Domain

 In this second part, you will select your own unique domain name using Azure.
 To do so, complete the following steps:

-1. Upgrade your subscription to "Basic" to give you the ability to purchase a domain.
+1. Upgrade your subscription to `"Basic"` to give you the ability to purchase a domain.

    - First, select your subscription, as the following image shows: